 In this post, I’m going to share this simple, versatile and fridge friendly flavor maker… and once you’ve whipped up a batch of this Thai Green Curry Paste, you could use it to make my Pork & Basil Meatballs in Creamy Thai Green Curry Sauce!

-You don’t even need a fancy ass blender or food processor.
+You don’t even need a super fancy blender or 14 cup food processor.
 My favorite way to make this is to pop all the ingredients into a wide mouthed mason jar and blitz it all up with my immersion blender.

 It only takes a few minutes and it’s a much easier clean up – just throw the blending head into the dishwasher or give it a quick (but careful!) rinse in the sink.